SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/AddingInteraction.md

 ```

 It means that the memory game model is changed but we do not see the visual effect of our actions.
 Indeed this is normal.
-We never made sure that visual elements are listening to model changes.
+We never made sure that visual elements were listening to model changes.
 This is what we will do in the following chapter.